 Daughters of the American Revolution

-Piankeshaw Chapter - NSDAR DAR NAtional Site
+Piankeshaw Chapter, NSDAR DAR NAtional Site

 Home Page Left Feature Image Home Page Left Feature Image

 Since our founding in 1890, Daughters of the American Revolution members have worked tirelessly to promote historic preservation, patriotism, and educational ideals in communities across this nation and in overseas chapters.
-To help highlight the DAR service organization mission, members are encouraged to perform and record their volunteer service efforts.
-It is time that we honor our heritage as we “Celebrate America!” though our combined community service efforts.
+To help highlight the DAR service organization's mission, members are encouraged to perform and record their volunteer service efforts.
+It is time that we honor our heritage as we “Celebrate America!” through our combined community service efforts.

 The DAR, headquartered in Washington, D.C., is a volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.